Wouldn’t it be nice …

 - To set a shining example for your peers?

 If the answer to any of these questions is “YES!!”, then I encourage you to apply for the Nathaniel Alston Student Achievement Award.
-Each year the PSPA honors Physician Assistant student winners at their Annual Conference, which this October 2018 will be held at the Kalahari Resort and Convention Center, Pocono Manor, Pennsylvania.
+Each year the PSPA honors Physician Assistant student winners at their Annual Conference, which this October 2019 will be held at the Lancaster Marriott in Lancaster, Pennsylvania.

 Oh… and did I mention that the three winners of the essay contest will be presented with a $2000 honorarium.